 in the US, Canada, Japan, the UK, China, Mexico, Brazil, and France.

-Award) as well as the Palm Beach International Film Festival, the Tiburon
+The film was also screened at the Palm Beach International Film Festival, the Tiburon

 International Film Festival, and

-the Swansea Bay Film Festival (Wales, UK),
+the Swansea Bay Film Festival (Wales, UK).

-the film was also a
+The film was also a

 finalist in the 25th Annual USA Film Festival.